Click each bar below to expand:

 JJ is a keen supporter of Help for Heroes and can be seen on most things Invictus Games and C4 Paralympics.
 JJ also appeared in the 2020 edition of Strictly Come Dancing and made it to the Quarter Finals.

 Help for Heroes supports wounded, sick and injured serving personnel and veterans of the Armed Forces in their recovery.
 We have around 80 wonderful Beneficiary Ambassadors who help raise awareness by sharing their experiences talking first-hand about the work we do.
-We hope to list them all soon but here are some of our Original team of inspirational Heroes.
+Below we have some information on our Ambassadors and Beneficariy Ambassadors.

 David Richmond CBE